yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 Or something along those lines.

-### Programatic API - aka Reacting To Specific Errors
+### Programmatic API - aka Reacting To Specific Errors

 So I started by sketching out the API and the basic types.
 I started with just the handling bit because it seemed easiest.
 I split it into a `lib.rs` file and another `examples/report.rs` file to easily run the "test" to visually inspect the output and make sure that all the APIs worked together as expected: